DeanHazineh/DFlat/readme.md

 For any questions, functionality requests, or other concerns, don't hesitate to contact me at dhazineh@g.harvard.edu.

 ## Credits and Acknowledgements:
+This work was funded in part by the NSF and SONY.
 If you utilize DFlat or included data sets for your own work, please consider citing it by using either:

 ```